 Stir-Fried Bok Choy

-We loved this amazing Stir-Fried Bok Choy that’s low in carbs and flavored with soy sauce and butter!
-And this recipe can easily be gluten-free with gluten-free Oyster Sauce and Soy Sauce.
+We loved this amazing Stir-Fried Bok Choy and this bok choy recipe is low in carbs and flavored with soy sauce and butter!
+And this tasty bok choy side dish can easily be gluten-free if you use gluten-free Oyster Sauce and Gluten-Free Soy Sauce.

 What ingredients do you need?